unicef/publicgoods-toolkit/community.md

 A final note on sustainability.
-As noted, health -- and thus sustainability -- depends on whether a project is genuinely meeting the needs of its stakeholders, if it’s thoughtfully set up to be responsive to changing needs, and if a well diversified set of stakeholders is engaged and contributing.
+As noted, health -- and thus sustainability -- depends on whether a project is genuinely meeting the needs of its stakeholders, if it's thoughtfully set up to be responsive to changing needs, and if a well diversified set of stakeholders is engaged and contributing.
 In many project types, stakeholders should probably include a varied set of commercial actors.

-There’s also a related question of how DPGs can attract ongoing financial investments, what novel options are out there, and how these might be applied to the underresourced area of maintenance.
+There's also a related question of how DPGs can attract ongoing financial investments, what novel options are out there, and how these might be applied to the underresourced area of maintenance.